Together we are stronger.

 - Offering Organizational Member Value Programs (MVP)

-- NEW: ALA Web Badges to display on your website and use with your emails
+- ALA Web Badges to display on your website and use with your emails

-ALA provides useful resources and tools to help you address numerous needs and serve your community.
+ALA provides resources and tools to help you address a variety of needs and help you better serve your community.
 In addition to a wide range of professional development materials and opportunities, ALA provides:

-- ALA Advocacy University, offering online resources for library advocates including frontline fundraising, how to cultivate local notables.
+- Advocacy Toolkit: Online resources for library advocates, including information about frontline fundraising and cultivating local notables.

-- I Love Libraries and the @ your library campaign ® websites, helping increase public awareness about the value of libraries to our communities.
+- I Love Libraries® website to increase public awareness about the value of libraries to our communities.
 These resources target library users, readers, and those who may be motivated to take action in their communities.
-ALA divisions, each with a type-of-library or type-of-library-function specialization.

 Providing beneficial information and resources